GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/cluster.md

 - This will be considered your "primary" server for the sake of this documentation.

-- A separate NGINX server is necessary, because replicating a Gluu server to a different hostname breaks the functionality of the Gluu web page, when using a hostname other than what is in the certificates.
-For example, if I used idp1.example.com as my host and copied that to a second server (e.g. idp2.example.com), the process of accessing the site on idp2.example.com, even with replication, will fail authentication, due to hostname conflict.
-So if idp1 failed, you couldn't access the Gluu web GUI anymore.
+- A separate NGINX server is necessary because replicating a Gluu server to a different hostname breaks the functionality of the Gluu web page when using a hostname other than what is in the certificates.
+For example, if I use idp1.example.com as my host and copy that to a second server (e.g. idp2.example.com), the process of accessing the site on idp2.example.com, even with replication, will fail authentication due to a hostname conflict.
+So if idp1 fails, you can't access the Gluu web GUI anymore.

-- Now for the rest of the servers in the cluster, [Download the Gluu packages](https://gluu.org/docs/ce/3.1.1/installation-guide/install/), but don't run `setup.py` yet.
+- Now for the rest of the servers in the cluster, [download the Gluu packages](https://gluu.org/docs/ce/3.1.1/installation-guide/install/) but **don't run `setup.py` yet**.

-- We want to copy the `/install/community-edition-setu/setup.properties.last` file from this first install to the other servers as `setup.properties` so we have the exact same configurations.
+- We want to copy the `/install/community-edition-setu/setup.properties.last` file from the first install to the other servers as `setup.properties` so we have the exact same configurations.
 (Here I have ssh access to my other server outisde the Gluu chroot)

 ```